A Summer Workshop for People Who Love to Play Chamber Music

 free playing, and a vibrant program of composer residencies, in a historic and verdant New England setting at the foot of the Green Mountains.
 This combination of features creates a unique and exhilarating musical immersion.

-The Conference runs for four separate weeks.
+The Conference runs for four separate weeks in July and August.
 The weeks vary as to the number of participants and the mix of coaching and free playing.
 Most participants attend for one or two weeks.
-The Conference attracts amateur musicians of all ages, on strings (violin, viola, cello, and double bass), winds (flute, oboe, clarinet, bassoon, and horn), piano, voice, and harp.
-The common denominator among them is simply a passion for chamber music.
+Conference participants include amateur and professional musicians who range widely in age and ability, on strings (violin, viola, cello, and double bass), winds (flute, oboe, clarinet, bassoon, and horn), piano, voice, and harp.
+What all participants share are a passion for chamber music and the desire for an intensive but thrilling learning experience.

 The Conference faculty includes outstanding performing artists who combine concert careers with a dedication to teaching.
-They perform regularly as soloists and chamber musicians, and many are drawn from the faculties of major conservatories and university music departments nationwide and beyond.
+They perform regularly as soloists and as members of leading chamber music ensembles and orchestras; many are drawn from the faculties of major conservatories and university music departments nationwide and beyond.